-Please use this identifier to cite or link to this item
+Please use this identifier to cite or link to this item:

-|title:||Interclonal variation in the performance of Daphnia-magna Straus in chronic bioassays|
+|Title:||Interclonal variation in the performance of Daphnia-magna Straus in chronic bioassays|

-|authors:||Soares, Amadeu M. V. M.|
+|Author:||Soares, Amadeu M. V. M.|

 Baird, Donald J.

-|publisher:||Society of Environmental Toxicology and Chemistry Press - SETAC|
+|Publisher:||Society of Environmental Toxicology and Chemistry Press - SETAC|

-|abstract:||As an ecotoxicological test organism, Daphnia magna Straus has a long history and is now used extensively.
+|Abstract:||As an ecotoxicological test organism, Daphnia magna Straus has a long history and is now used extensively.
 Despite this, considerable variation in interlaboratory bioassays using the same reference toxicant has been reported.
 Using a standard quantitative genetics approach, the relative tolerance of different genotypes of Daphnia magna to two toxicants (sodium bromide and 3,4-dichloroaniline) was assessed.
 As expected, the environmental component of variability dominated the chronic response with a significant component of interaction.
 Differences between genotypes, although significant, were not large.
 It was concluded that genotype-environment interactions played a key role in determining chronic responses of Daphnia magna to both compounds.
 Some suggestions are given to improve the level of repeatability in Daphnia magna bioassays.|

-|appears in collections||BIO - Artigos|
+|Appears in Collections:||DBio - Artigos|

 Items in DSpace are protected by copyright, with all rights reserved, unless otherwise indicated.